typemill/docs/05-Forms/04-Public-Forms.md

 Public forms, like contact or newsletter subscription forms, are a common requirement for websites, but often a hassle for developers.
 Typemill makes your life much easier, because all you need is a plugin with some form definitions in YAML, and business logic in PHP.
 All the complicated stuff like generating the front end forms, validating, form-data, and adding spam security or CSRF-protection is done by Typemill automatically.

+[TOC]

 ## Form Definitions

-Public forms are defined in a separate block of the YAML of your plugin.
-Public forms can use the exact same [field definitions](/for-plugin-developers/documentation/field-overview) as admin forms.
+Public forms are defined in a separate block of the YAML-configuration-file of your plugin.
+Public forms can use the exact same [field definitions](/for-plugin-developers/documentation/field-overview) as theme- and plugin-forms.
 Look at this example:

 ````
 forms: